-The fair value of a financial instrument is defined as the amount at which the instrument could be exchanged between knowledgeable and willing parties in an arm's length transaction.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The majority of the Bank's assets reported at fair value are based upon quoted market prices or upon internally developed models that utilise independently sourced market parameters, including interest rate yield curves, option volatilities and currency rates.